Cesar Chavez: Forty Acres and public fasts: 1967–1968

 The Forty Acres complex in Delano, which Chavez established as his headquarters, was made a National Landmark in 2008.

 The union purchased land known as The Forty Acres for their new headquarters.
 Chavez hoped for it to be a "spiritual" center where union members would relax; he designed it to have a swimming pool, a chapel, a market, and a gas station, as well as gardens with outdoor sculptures.
 He wanted the main building to be decorated inside with Gandhi quotations in English and Spanish.
 Meanwhile, Chavez was increasingly concerned that his supporters might turn to violence.
 Members had engaged in the destruction of property, something they regarded as not breaching the movement's ethos on non-violence.

 Chavez's cousin Manuel had tampered with refrigerator units on trains, so that grapes being shipped out of Delano spoiled before reaching their destination; Chavez noted that "He's done all the dirty work for the union.
 There's a lot of fucking dirty work, and he did it all."
-In February 1968, the Giumarra company obtained a contempt citation against the union, claiming that its members had used threatening and intimidating behavior against its employees and had placed roofing nails at the entrances to its ranches.
+In February 1968, the Giumarra company obtained a contempt citation against the union, stating that its members had used threatening and intimidating behavior against its employees and had placed roofing nails at the entrances to its ranches.

 In February 1968, Chavez began a fast; he publicly stated that in doing so he was reaffirming his commitment to peaceful protest and presented it as a form of penance.
 He stated that he would remain at Forty Acres for the duration of his fast, which at this point had only a gas station there.
 Many members of the union were critical of what they saw as a stunt; Itliong was annoyed that Chavez had not consulted the union's board before making his declaration.
 The union introduced a motion urging Chavez to cancel his plan, although this failed.

 Father Mark Day announced that a Mass would be held every night at Forty Acres.
 These attracted many of Chavez's supporters, with the gas station decorated as an impromptu shrine.
 Sympathetic Protestant clergy and Jewish rabbis also spoke at these Masses.
 After three weeks, Chavez's doctors urged him to end the fast.
 He agreed to do so at a public event on March 10.
 He invited Robert Kennedy to be the guest of honor at this event.
 Kennedy arrived at the event, which was attended by thousands of observers as well as the national press, and there they shared bread.

 You stand today as a living example of the Gandhian tradition with its great force for social progress and its healing spiritual powers.
 My colleagues and I commend you for your bravery, salute you for your indefatigable work against poverty and injustice, and pray for your health and your continuing service as one of the outstanding men of America.